CodeIntelligenceTesting/jazzer.js/packages/fuzzer/README.md

 Loading the plugin initializes libfuzzer and the sanitizer runtime.
-Users can then start the fuzzer with the `startFuzzing` function; see [the test](test_fuzzer.js) for an example.
+Users can then start the fuzzer with the `startFuzzing` function; see [the test](test_fuzzer.ts) for an example.
 For the time being, the fuzzer runs on the main thread and therefore blocks Node's event loop; this is most likely what users want, so that their JS fuzz target can run in its normal environment.